sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 ### POV : Point of View

-Based on needs and insights from DP1 and in-class-activity, we have decided our one most compelling POV
+Based on needs and insights from DP1 and in-class-activity, we have decided our one most compelling POV.

 > **A new cafe part-time job worker** needs to **practice a lot and quickly get familiar with POS** because **most new workers are at the complex device POS, but there’s no explicit instructions or guides for that and she doesn’t want to be embarrassed at sudden situations.**